 I visited Europe for the first time the summer Neil Armstrong walked on the moon, 1969.
-My friend Junie and I traveled with a summer-abroad program offered by the University we attended in Greensboro, NC, and by nearby Guilford, a Quaker college.
+My friend Junie and I traveled with a summer-abroad program offered by the University of North Carolina at Greensboro, which we attended, and by nearby Guilford College, a Quaker college attended by friends.
 We flew to England by way of Iceland as most cheap flights did at the time, landed in Brussels where we marveled at the architecture, spent a week in Paris looking at art we’d only before studied on page or screen, and settled for the summer in London.
 In London for only a few days, we dropped one of the two classes we were to take–history, never a favorite subject of mine.
 Later we dropped the Shakespeare class when we learned we could still attend all the plays.
 One of my favorite events that summer was seeing a production of Midsummer Night’s Dream in Regent’s Park, outdoors, at night, with mulled claret served at intermission.

 Over the summer, we stayed in a room of what had once had been a stately mansion on the . . .
 Crescent, then a hotel run by an Indian couple who cooked curry twenty-four hours a day.
 We became friends with a guy named Hank; he knew about architecture, rock music, and kept us entertained all summer.
 With Hank in tow, we explored London, wandering museums (yes, I love museums, my possibly most favorite painting, Blake’s Newton, lives in the famous Tate Museum.
 We visited historical monuments and attended a somewhat raucous Elizabethan feast on the night that Armstrong did walk on the moon.